ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_GoG_winners/LBKKH-USSA.md

 title: #job title
 team: yes #mark no if an individual, NO CAPS
 single: no  #mark yes if an individual NO CAPS
-description: Led a department-wide effort to streamline, simplify, and clarify USDA policies and improve labor relation activities.
-These changes have inspired senior leadership and employee confidence and strengthened the Department’s accountability to Congress and the American people.
+description: Re-envisioned the way USDA supports producers in the aftermath of disasters.
+Their improvements helped hurricane and wildfire victims in Puerto Rico, California, Texas, and Florida get assistance more quickly and efficiently and set the standard for future programs.
 #description of why there winning award, in an excel spreadsheet
 category: usda #reference list of categories
 agency: Department of Agriculture #name of agency, capitalize first letter of each name